Multi-fidelity graph-based neural networks architectures to learn Navier-Stokes solutions on non-parametrized 2D domains: Introduction

 Furthermore, non-linear complex fields, such as the solutions of the NS equations, can be challenging to learn directly without an initial approximation.
 Multi-fidelity approaches improve and facilitate the learning process by structuring the model to approximate the final solution through intermediate steps.
 The network first learns a low-fidelity representation, such as the Stokes solution, and subsequently learns to handle the non-linear convective terms to predict the full Navier--Stokes solution.
-Low- and high-fidelity networks can be trained together \cite{howard2023multifidelity, velikorodny2025deep, huang2025multi}, with numerous inexpensive low-fidelity data points while efficiently employing the limited high-fidelity samples.
-These attempts to build the model based on computational fluid dynamics principles are a way to guide the learning process with well-assessed mathematical knowledge.
+Low- and high-fidelity networks can be trained together \cite{howard2023multifidelity, velikorodny2025deep, huang2025multi}, with numerous inexpensively simulated or acquired low-fidelity data points while efficiently employing more costly high-fidelity samples.
+These attempts to build the model based on computational fluid dynamics principles, are a way to guide the learning process with well-assessed mathematical knowledge.
 Combining theoretical results with the representation power of deep learning methods is at the core of Scientific Machine Learning and is particularly relevant when modeling complex biomedical systems \cite{ahmadi2025physics}.\\

-Graph Neural Networks (GNNs) represent an optimal choice to handle different domains with varying numbers of nodes, exploiting the mesh structure with nodes and their connectivity.
+Graph Neural Networks (GNNs) represent a relevant choice for handling a multiplicity of domains with varying numbers of nodes, exploiting the mesh structure with nodes and their connectivity.
 Information is spread between nodes, through message-passing architectures \cite{pfaff2020learning} with various applications ranging from fluid dynamics \cite{chen2021graph, gao2024finite} to materials science and chemistry \cite{reiser2022graph}.
-As graph resolution governs how quickly information propagates, multi-scale approaches \cite{fortunato2022multiscale, de2024finite, garnier2025multi, cao2023efficient} have been developed to learn and combine representations obtained at various levels of resolution.\\ Previous studies have leveraged the structural similarities between message-passing schemes and classical numerical methods, such as the Finite Element method \cite{nastorg2024implicit} or the Finite Volume method \cite{de2024finite, li2025learning}, to impose physical constraints during the training of GNNs.\\
+As graph resolution governs how quickly information propagates, multi-scale approaches \cite{fortunato2022multiscale, garnier2025multi, cao2023efficient} have been developed to learn and combine representations obtained at various levels of resolution.\\ Previous studies have leveraged the structural similarities between message-passing schemes and classical numerical methods, such as the Finite Element method \cite{nastorg2024implicit} or the Finite Volume method \cite{li2025learning}, to impose physical constraints during the training of GNNs.
+In particular, previous work from Sall{\'e} de Chou et al. \cite{de2024finite} focuses on GNNs to predict myocardial perfusion in 3D domains relying on multi-scale and a Finite Volume informed loss. \\